arnicas/interactive-vis-course/Week3/README.md

 ## Selections and Data Binding in D3

-To do the "right" thing with data in D3, the basic concept required is binding data to DOM elements.
+To do the "right" thing with data in D3, you need to understand binding data to DOM elements.
+This concept works with the "selectAll, data, enter, append" pattern.

-Readings:
+**Important Readings**:

 * [Interactive Data Visualization for the Web (IDVW) Chapter 5](http://chimera.labs.oreilly.com/books/1230000000345/ch05.html) introducing D3 binding and loading data.
 * Three Little Circles, By Mike Bostock: http://bost.ocks.org/mike/circles/